Tensorial charge assignments in unitary groups: Applications

 The case of $\mathbf{2}\otimes\mathbf{2}$ is represented by tensors with two upper indices $t^{i_ii_2}$.
 The generalized formula \eqref{A_formula} is

 The irreducible representations are obtained from $t^{i_1i_2}=u^{i_1}u^{i_2}=u^{(i_1}u^{i_2)}+u^{[i_1}u^{i_2]}$ or $\mathbf{2}\otimes \mathbf{2} = \mathbf{3_S} \oplus \mathbf{1_A}$.
-Due to the linearity of the charge operator, $Q\left(u^{(i_1}u^{i_2)}+u^{[i_1}u^{i_2]}\right)=Q(3_S,Y)^{(i_1i_2)}+Q(1_A,Y)^{[i_1i_2}]$.
+Due to the linearity of the charge operator, $Q\left(u^{(i_1}u^{i_2)}+u^{[i_1}u^{i_2]}\right)=Q(3_S,Y)^{(i_1i_2)}+Q(1_A,Y)^{[i_1i_2]}$.

-After doing the math in the former case, there are three eigenvalues, while in the latter case, there exists only one for $i_1,i_2=1,2$.
+After performing the calculations in the former case, there are three eigenvalues, while in the latter case, there exists only one for $i_1,i_2=1,2$.

 As usual, we set $\alpha_3=1$, consistent with nearly all theories.
-For example, in SM the vector bosons ($Y=0$) have eigenvalues $ ^T$; it is consistent with the usual commutator for acquiring charges when the triplet is in its adjoint representation.
-Another example is for types of multiplets theorized in diquark models \cite{PhysRevLett.48.1653}, theoretical states that would be arranged in triplets with $Y=2/3$ to obtain $ ^T$ electric charges.
+For example, in SM, the vector bosons ($Y=0$) have eigenvalues $ ^T$; this is consistent with the usual commutator for acquiring charges when the triplet is in its adjoint representation.
+Another example is the type of multiplets theorized in diquark models \cite{PhysRevLett.48.1653}, theoretical states that would be arranged in triplets with $Y=2/3$ to obtain $ ^T$ electric charges.

-In the same symmetry group, there is another possibility, a mixed tensor $t_i^j=u_iu^j$, or $\overbar{\mathbf{2}}\otimes\mathbf{2}$.
-In the same way as in the previous case, irreducible representations are known by decomposing $t_j^i=u^iu_j=\left(u^iu_j-\frac{1}{2}\delta_j^i u^ku_k\right)+\left(\frac{1}{2}\delta_j^i u^ku_k\right)$, or $\overbar{\mathbf{2}}\otimes \mathbf{2}=\mathbf{3} \oplus \mathbf{1_S}$.
+In the same symmetry group, there is another possibility: a mixed tensor $t_i^j=u_iu^j$ or $\overbar{\mathbf{2}}\otimes\mathbf{2}$.
+In the same way as in the previous case, irreducible representations are known by decomposing $t_j^i=u^iu_j=\left(u^iu_j-\frac{1}{2}\delta_j^i u^ku_k\right)+\left(\frac{1}{2}\delta_j^i u^ku_k\right)$ or $\overbar{\mathbf{2}}\otimes \mathbf{2}=\mathbf{3} \oplus \mathbf{1_S}$.
 Then

 The eigenvalues are